jzhoulab/Multiplexer/README.md

 ```sh
 python CLI.py predict --inputs_file=my_input_file my_output_file
 ```
+Where `my_input_file` is the relative path to the file containing model inputs.

 **predict** will then makes predictions for each value of the inputs file using BelugaMutliplexer and save the them into a single pickle file.
 To access the predictions, use `torch.load('my_output_file.pth')` to load in the prediction dictionary, and use the key `'predictions'` to retrieve the predicted values as a torch.tensor.